EEG brain activity

 Surgery and other therapies

-When anti-seizure medications aren't effective, other treatments may be an option:
+When anti-seizure medicines aren't effective, other treatments may be an option:

 - Surgery.
 The goal of surgery is to stop seizures from happening.
 Surgeons locate and remove the area of your brain where seizures begin.
 Surgery works best for people who have seizures that always originate in the same place in their brains.

 - Deep brain stimulation.
-Doctors implant electrodes within certain areas of your brain to produce electrical impulses that regulate abnormal brain activity.
-The electrodes attach to a pacemaker-like device placed under the skin of your chest, which controls the amount of stimulation produced.
+For this therapy, a surgeon implants electrodes within certain areas of the brain.
+The electrodes produce electrical impulses that regulate brain activity.
+The electrodes attach to a pacemaker-like device placed under the skin of your chest.
+This device controls the amount of stimulation produced.

 Pregnancy and seizures

 Women who've had previous seizures usually are able to have healthy pregnancies.
-Birth defects related to certain medications can sometimes occur.
+Birth defects related to certain medicines can sometimes occur.